learn-co-students/SENG-SCF-032122-PHASE-2/10-advanced-hooks-context/README.md

 # React Advanced & Custom Hooks

+AGENDA:
+1-2pm advanced hooks and custom hooks
+2-2:10 - BREAK
+2:10-2:30 intro to Context and the API's standard syntax 2:30-3:10 - look at Phase 2 Project reqs, talk about blog reqs 3:10-3:20 - BREAK
+3:20-4pm - start a new React app, discuss how we plan out a new project

 ## Objectives

 - Implement `useRef` in a React component & discuss situations when it's useful